Tales of the Walking Dead: Development

 In September 2020, AMC announced they and Scott M. Gimple had been developing an episodic anthology series set within The Walking Dead universe.
 In October 2021, AMC officially greenlit a six-episode first season to debut in mid-2022.
 Channing Powell, who has written for both The Walking Dead and Fear the Walking Dead, serves as showrunner.
+In April 2023, it was reported that Gimple would return to oversee anthology series More Tales from the Walking Dead Universe, though it was unclear if this was a subtitle for a potential second season or a separate show entirely.

 Casting

 In February 2022, it was announced that Anthony Edwards, Parker Posey, Terry Crews, Poppy Liu, and Jillian Bell had been cast in starring roles.
 Daniella Pineda, Olivia Munn, Danny Ramirez, Loan Chabanol, Embeth Davidtz, Jessie T. Usher and Gage Munroe later joined the cast in undisclosed roles.
 In April 2022, it was confirmed that Samantha Morton would reprise her role as Alpha in an episode, and that Lauren Glazier and Matt Medrano had joined the cast.

 Filming

 Filming for the series began in January 2022 in Buford, Georgia, with the first episode directed by Michael E. Satrazemis; who has directed several episodes of both The Walking Dead and Fear the Walking Dead.
 In February 2022, it was confirmed that Satrazemis would direct three of the six first-season episodes, with the remaining episodes directed by Haifaa al-Mansour, Deborah Kampmeier, and Tara Nicole Weyr (who previously directed for Fear the Walking Dead).
 Later, it was revealed that Ron Underwood would be directing an episode, replacing Weyr.
 In April 2022, a crew member suffered an accidental injury on set, briefly suspending production.
 Filming for the season wrapped in April 2022.